stactools-packages/template/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots and Shell session dumps**
-If applicable, add session dumpes and/or screenshots to help explain your problem.
+If applicable, add session dumps and/or screenshots to help explain your problem.

 > ex. `scripts/lint >> lint_errors.txt`